pivotal/docs-tap/scst-store/amr/graphql-query.hbs.md

     ```graphql
     appAcceleratorRuns(query:{name: "tanzu-java-web-app"})
     ```

-  - `appAcceleratorRepoURL`, `appAcceleratorRevision` and `appAcceleratorSubpath`: actual location in VCS about the sources of the accelerator used.
+  - `appAcceleratorRepoURL`, `appAcceleratorRevision` and `appAcceleratorSubpath`: actual location in VCS about the accelerator sources used.
     For example:

     ```graphql